 IHRA has made a formal submission to the UN Office of the High Commissioner for Human Rights in response to a questionnaire seeking information to fulfil its mandate in Human Rights Council resolution 40/5 on the elimination of discrimination against women and girls in sport.

 This paper is a formal response to the Health and wellbeing of people with intersex variations Information and resource paper published by the Department of Health & Human Services in Victoria earlier this year

-In general, IHRA is supportive of the Tasmanian inquiry, and we are very pleased that States and Territories are beginning to consider protections for the bodily integrity of children with intersex variations.
-However, we have been concerned with a series of process-related issues that may affect the outcomes.
-In particular, we are concerned that that…
+IHRA is generally supportive of the Tasmanian inquiry.
+We are very pleased that States and Territories are beginning to consider protections for the bodily integrity of children with intersex variations.
+However, the detail gives cause for concern.

 IHRA has made a submission to the Australian Law Reform Commission regarding its discussion paper on reform of the family law system, with a focus on reform of the welfare jurisdiction to ensure that children with intersex variations and persons with disabilities are protected from harmful practices.